-- a.
 The Office of the DOF will announce a deadline, typically in December, for receipt of requests for supplementary (NTT) staffing for the following academic year.
 The need for such staffing may arise from enrollment pressures, prospective leaves, or an unforeseen vacancy of an existing line.
-The C/PD will need to make a case for each instance including: - Why the position is needed and how it will meet the requirements of the program - How the position will help the department/program contribute to College priorities (e.g., interdisciplinary programs, goals of the Strategic Plan, delivery of Scribner Seminars by tenured and tenure-trackfaculty) - Enrollment trends
+The C/PD will need to make a case for each instance including:

-This procedure applies both to new hires and to any new contracts (sometimes called "extensions") deemed necessary for fixed-term NTT faculty already employed in the department/program.
-C/PDs may be asked to share their three-year plan with the ADOF to support these requests.
+- occasional travel associated with disciplinary research - Why the position is needed and how it will meet the requirements of the program - Enrollment trends - How the position will help the department/program contribute to College priorities (e.g., interdisciplinary programs, goals of the Strategic Plan, delivery of Scribner Seminars by tenured and tenure-trackfaculty) - a.
+This procedure applies both to new hires and to any new contracts (sometimes called "extensions") deemed necessary for current fixed-term NTT faculty whose contracts are expiring.
+C/PDs may be asked to share their three-year plan with the ADOF to support these requests. - b.
 Full-time, fixed-term positions may be for one, two, or three years.
 Multi-year appointments require the vetting of "long" and "short" lists in the same manner as for TT faculty hires.

-A single part-time instructor may not teach more than two courses (or the credit equivalent) in a single semester or a total of three courses (or the credit equivalent) in an academic year.

-Note: Full-time employees of the College (e.g., in a staff or administrative capacity) who wish to teach part-time may not do so without permission of their supervisor(s).
+Please send such lists directly to the ADOF. - c.
+A single part-time instructor may not teach more than two courses (or the credit equivalent) in a single semester or a total of three courses (or the credit equivalent) in an academic year. - Note: Full-time salaried employees of the College (e.g., in a staff or administrative capacity) invited to teach part-time must have permission of their supervisor(s).
 HR rules require that the supervisor meet with the employee to discuss how any teaching will impact the employee's full-time responsibilities.
-For questions about such hires, please contact ADOF Janet Casey.
+For questions about such hires, please contact ADOF Janet Casey. - d.

-- b.
 Requests will be considered collectively and C/PDs will be notified as soon as possible.
-Once approval has been given, the C/PD may proceed with initiating the Requisition. - c.
+Once approval has been given, the C/PD may proceed with initiating the Requisition. - e.
 In the event that further staffing exigencies arise following the yearly procedure outlined above, the C/PD should contact the ADOF as soon as possible to discuss the particular need(s).